garrandall/popular-music-data/tracks/mister-livingston-larry-verne.md

 Look at all them weird lookin' flowers out there
 Hey Charlie!
 Stay away from that man-eatin' plant
-Hmm.
+Hm.
 Up and swallered him whole
 Hooo.
 I bet that chafes
 Hey Charlie!
 Throw me out the canteen, will ya
 Yeah, and the map too